af83/ucengine-docs/core/api.md

 #### Examples

-If the 'romain' user wants to verify that the 'toto' user has the right to join the 'ucengine' meeting, the request will be :
+If the 'romain' user wants to check that the 'toto' user has the right to join the 'ucengine' meeting, the request will be :

         GET /user/toto/acl/meeting/join/ucengine?uid=romain&sid=40324302840329843809543